bsc-iitm/modern-application-development/docs/index.md

-# Welcome to MkDocs
+# Welcome

-For full documentation visit [mkdocs.org](https://www.mkdocs.org).
+This is the wiki of Modern Application Development Course.

-## Commands
+## How to contribute

-* `mkdocs new [dir-name]` - Create a new project.
+We use [mkdocs.org](https://www.mkdocs.org) and [Material for MkDocs ](https://squidfunk.github.io/mkdocs-material/).
+You can check the respective site for more information

+### Setup locally
+* Install mkdocs
+* Fork and Clone the git project
+* Go to the folder
-* `mkdocs serve` - Start the live-reloading docs server.
+* Run `mkdocs serve` to start the live-reloading docs server
-* `mkdocs build` - Build the documentation site.
-* `mkdocs -h` - Print help message and exit.
+* Open [http://localhost:8000](http://localhost:8000) to see the wiki locally
+* Go to `docs/` folder and edit the markdown content file or add more content
+* Check on the localhost url
+* If it looks okay.
+Then commit and send a merge request to be included

-## Project layout
+## Contact

-    mkdocs.yml    # The configuration file.
-    docs/
-        index.md  # The documentation homepage.
-        ...       # Other markdown pages, images and other files.
+* Contact